Ingredient Definitions

 Sodium Hydroxide (V): Caustic Soda.
 A water-soluble solid usually produced by processing salt water.
 It used to be obtained from the ashes of a certain kind of seaweed.

-Sodium Lactate (B): the sodium salt of lactic acid
+Sodium Lactate (B): the sodium salt of Lactic Acid

 Sodium Laureth Sulfate (SLES) (V): the sodium salt of sulfated ethoxylated lauryl alcohol